AkashPatel00/CIS-106-Akash-Patel/README.md

 ## Assignement 4

-This week I felt was fairly easy and self explantaory it built off what we learned last week, however I felt that this week we had more freedom and since we had to use our IDEs and try not to rely on Flowgorithim I felt that we had more control.
+This week I felt was fairly easy and self explantory it built off what we learned last week, however I felt that this week we had more freedom and since we had to use our IDEs and try not to rely on Flowgorithim I felt that we had more control.
 I enjoyed this week and felt this helped give me an idea of what concepts I knew and what I didn't.